AllenInstitute/aifi-swanson-teaseq/README.md

 #### scATAC-seq Datasets

-Because our samples all originate form human donors, raw data (FASTQ files) used for Swanson, *et al.* are in the process of submission to dbGAP for controlled access.
+Because our samples all originate from human donors, raw data (FASTQ files) used for Swanson, *et al.* are in the process of submission to dbGAP for controlled access.

 Processed data from scATAC-seq datasets used in Swanson, *et al.* will be available for download from these GEO Samples: